2025 Program

 Sarah Jones, Senior Manager, Head of Marketing (Asia-Pacific), Getty Images

-4:25 PM AI vs agencies: who will survive and what will be left of them?
+4:35 PM AI vs Agencies: Who Will Survive (and what will be left of them)?

 AI isn’t just changing how agencies work—it’s changing how they get paid.
 As automation and agentic AI takes over time-consuming tasks, the old-school billable hours model is looking increasingly shaky.
 So what comes next?